-If, however, you adore glamorous, ethereal styles, set your pear shaped diamond in a stunning fancy shaped halo.
+If, however, you love glamorous styles, set your pear diamond in a stunning fancy shaped halo.
 This style features a gorgeous halo of diamond accents that surround the center gemstone, creating a ring of pure light.
 Halos look particularly gorgeous with fancy shaped diamonds!

 Pear Shaped Colored Gemstones

 To make your teardrop engagement ring even more special, choose a pear shaped colored gemstone!
-Stunning pear shaped sapphires can be found in every color of the rainbow, but you may also come across a rare pear shaped emerald!
-This deeply colored stone can be set in any of our pear shaped ring settings for a romantic, enduring engagement ring.
+Stunning pear shaped sapphires can be found in every color of the rainbow!

 Pear Shaped Diamond Accents

 Pear shaped diamonds make lovely center gems, but they can also be used as unique diamond accents!
 Set one pair shaped diamond on either side of your center gemstone (with the tips pointed away from the center) for a gorgeous, unique setting.
-Our Forget Me Not Ring is a gorgeous example!
+Get inspired by one of our beautiful custom designed rings with pear diamond accents.
 This style has gone royal: Princess Maxima of the Netherlands received a gorgeous engagement ring from Willem-Alexander that features an oval shaped orange diamond with two pear shaped diamonds on either side.